cloudflare/cloudflare-docs/content/ssl/get-started/index.md

 Once you have chosen your edge certificate, [choose an encryption mode](/ssl/origin-configuration/ssl-modes/).

-Encryption modes specify how Cloudflare encrypts connections between (a) visitors and Cloudflare and (b) Cloudflare and your origin server.
+Encryption modes specify how Cloudflare encrypts connections between (a) visitors and Cloudflare, and (b) Cloudflare and your origin server.
 For more context about this two-part process refer to the [concepts page](/ssl/concepts/#ssltls-certificate).

 Note that some encryption modes will require you to have a valid [origin certificate](/ssl/concepts/#origin-certificate), which is managed on your origin server.
 Each encryption mode setup page lists out this and other requirements and you can also [consider other Cloudflare options to use with your origin server](/ssl/origin-configuration/), such as [Origin CA certificates](/ssl/origin-configuration/origin-ca/).